Planning For SDN by Jim Metzler

 Another key part of an SDN plan is to determine whether or not to leverage the expertise of an experienced professional services organization.
 HP is an example of a company that offers professional services to help IT organization migrate to SDN.
 The services that HP offers helps IT organizations to achieve enterprise/IT alignment, to understand issues with the current network such as lengthy provisioning intervals and to identify and quantify the SDN value proposition.

-Click below to watch Part 6 of the SDN Journey – Note: You must be an SDNCentral member to watch.
-Login to SDNCentral or register for free.
+Click below to watch Part 6 of the SDN Journey – Note: You must be an SDxCentral member to watch.
+Login to SDxCentral or register for free.